ammmir/sandboxer/README.md

 You can test it out by visiting https://sandboxer.example.com and login with the admin token.

 Note that Caddy requires additional configuration for automatic HTTPS with wildcard certificates.
 For more info see: https://caddyserver.com/docs/automatic-https#wildcard-certificates

+## Client SDKs

+Python (sync and async) and JavaScript/TypeScript client libraries are available under the `sdk` directory.
+They haven't been submitted to the relevant package managers yet.